kitschpatrol/renami/readme.md

 ### Case changes

-If the format string is a case type name, the content of the template key will be tranformed accordingly.
+If the format string is a case type name, the content of the template key will be transformed accordingly.
 This happens before global "options" level case directives, and may be overwritten by global case transformation options.

 `'Note - {title|uppercase}'` → `Note - TITLE FROM FRONTMATTER.md`